Business Management and Accounting

 Pupils in S3 and S4 can continue their study of Business Education in S3 by choosing Accounting, Business Management or both.

-National 5 Business Management is made up of three units: Understanding Business; Management of Marketing and Operations; Management of People and Finance.
-Meanwhile, National 5 Accounting comprises Preparing Financial Accounting Information; Preparing Management Accounting Information; Analysing Accounting Information.
+National 5 Business Management is made up 5 areas of study: Understanding Business; Management of Marketing; Management of Operations; Management of People and Managing Finance.
+Meanwhile, National 5 Accounting comprises of two areas of study: Financial Accounting and Management Accounting.

-This course involves the preparation of the final accounts of sole traders, partnerships, limited liability companies, and non-profit making organisations.
-It also covers analysis of accounting information through ratio analysis and exposes pupils to various accounting standards and principles.
+The Financial Accounting element of the course involves the preparation of the final accounts of partnerships and limited companies.
+It also covers analysis of financial accounting information through ratio analysis and exposes pupils to various accounting standards and principles.

-Pupils study the classification of costs and costing systems, the preparation of cost statements, budgeting, break-even analysis and profit maximisation statements all of which aid decision making within an organisation.
-Pupils will explore the impact of information technology on the work of the management accountant.
+Whilst studying Management Accounting, pupils will study the classification of costs and costing systems, the preparation of cost statements, budgeting and profit maximisation statements, all of which aid decision making within an organisation.

 A main feature of this course is the development of enterprising and employability skills.
-By the end of the course, pupils will understand and make use of business information to interpret and report on overall business performance in a range of contexts.
-They will also examine large organisations in the private, public and third sectors and will combine theoretical and practical aspects of learning through the use of real-life business contexts.
+The course highlights the different ways in which large organisations operate.
+Pupils learn to understand and make use of business information to interpret and report on overall business performance, in a range of contexts.
+Using current business theory and practice, the course reflects the integrated nature of large organisations, their functions and decision-making processes.

-Pupils address many of the key issues surrounding the global economy – the rise of the multinational via globalisation, the EU and the impact of ethics within business are some of the topics covered.
-The course also covers issues more personal to an organisation such as leadership, motivation, management style and the implementation of change.
+Pupils address many of the key issues surrounding the global economy – the rise of the multinational via globalisation, trading blocs such as EU and ASEAN, and the impact of ethics within business are some of the topics covered.
+The course also covers issues more personal to an organisation such as leadership, motivation, equality and diversity, and the implementation of change.
 All of these topics are underpinned by a detailed examination of the work of some of the most well-known management theorists.

-Researching a Business is the unit in which pupils undertake an analysis of the workings of a real life business.
-They are asked to make contact with the business organisation and to thoroughly examine its relative strengths and weaknesses by conducting SWOT analysis, interviewing key stakeholders and so on.
-This represents the starting point for the Business Report, an extended analysis piece which is marked externally.
+Evaluating a Business is the unit in which pupils undertake an analysis of a real life business and are required to evaluate data and reach conclusions from financial and other information from reported annual accounts, government statistics and market data.
+This represents the starting point for the Business Report, an extended analysis piece of 2,500 – 3,500 words, which is marked externally.

 Curricular Activities and Extracurricular Clubs

 Business skills are encouraged and teamwork is valued and actively nurtured in Business Education pupils of all levels.
-They are encouraged to participate fully in a wide range of challenges and competitions, both in school and in extracurricular activities including S2 Fair Trade Day; Lions’ Laircontest; Young Enterprise Scotland; Student Investor; Foreign Exchange Programme Enterprise Days.
-Trips and visits are organised to local businesses, as applicable.
-Recent trips have included the Caledonian Paper Mill, Ardagh Glass and Tesco.
+They are encouraged to participate fully in a wide range of challenges and competitions, both in school and in extracurricular activities including S2 Fair Trade Day; Lions’ Lair contest; Fiver Challenge; Student Investor; Foreign Exchange Programme Enterprise Days.
+Trips and visits are organised to local businesses such the Caledonian Paper Mill, Gailes Hotel, Amazon and Ardagh Glass.
+The London trip for senior pupils involved a visit to the Bank of England museum, guided walking tour around the Shoreditch business district and a visit to the City Halls to meet with the Mayor’s Advisor.
+Advanced Higher pupils also have experienced an afternoon at the Escape Rooms working as a team to break the codes which frees them from the abandoned Academy.